National Redoubt (Belgium): Present

+Fort Liezele, partially restored, is open as a museum.

 The small forts 1–7 were demolished during the construction of the Brialmont wall, except fort 2, of which the reduit is part of the current sports arena.
 The Brialmont forts 2–8 still exist.
 Fort 1 (Wijnegem) was demolished in 1959 (when it was 100 years old) during the construction of the Wijnegem shopping centre and the extension of the N12 and R11 roads.

 Of the forts of the Act of 1870 Merksem, Kruibeke, St. Philip and Zwijndrecht still exist.
 De Perel fort was blown up in the Second World War by the Germans, and its last remains were demolished in 1958.
 All forts from the period 1877–1883 (Walem, Lier, Steendorp (formerly also called Rupelmonde) and Schoten) are extant.
 Of the period 1883–1893 the redoubts in Duffel and Kapellen remain.
 The Oordenen and Berendrecht redoubts were demolished in connection with the expansion of the port of Antwerp.

 All forts built between 1906 and 1914 still exist.
 Massenhoven redoubt was demolished for the construction of a reservoir along the Albert canal.
 All other redoubts also still exist.
 The Smoutakker and Schilde redoubts were blown up by the retreating Belgians in the First World War.

 Of the Brialmont forts 2–8 two are museums, two are nature reserves, one is communal property, one a recreation area and one the property of the University of Antwerp.
 Of the forts from the period after 1870 two are still a military domain, one a recreation complex and one a nature reserve.
 Of the forts from the period 1877–1883 one is a military domain, one a nature reserve, one communal property (formerly belonging to the Ministry of Finance) and one is owned by a shooting club (plus radio amateurs).
 Kapellen redoubt is a military domain, while Duffel redoubt is private and will be opened to public after maintenance financed by European funds.
 The site of Sint Katelijne Waver fort has been filled with and holiday cabins.
 Fort van Stabroek is used for paintballing).
 Of the forts from the period 1906-1914, three are still in military use, one has been built over with recreation houses, one with fishing houses, two serve as museums, two are private property and three are recreation areas.
 Many of the forts now serve as hibernation reserves for bats.
 This is the case for five of the Brialmont forts 2–8 and for 11 of the later forts.
 Fort Brasschaat hosts the largest number of hibernating bats, between 800 and 900.
 The other forts accommodate fewer, between 20 and over 300.